mbrandonw/presentations/2024-03-22-macros/presentation.md

 extension FeatureModel: PersistentModel {}
 ```

 ^ Access control can also be tricky.
-For example, the `@Model` macro automatically conforms a class to the `PersistentModel` protocol, which has a few requirements that the macro expands, and it must take care to bring along the access control applied to the class to these requirements.
-If it doesn't, a public class would have incompatible access control on its protocol requirements, causing compiler errors.
+For example, the `@Model` macro not only extends a class to conform to a protocol, but it also implements a few of its requirements.
+And it takes care to bring along the class's access control.
+A public class conforming to a public protocol must have public requirements.
+Otherwise the code is invalid Swift.

 ---